balfieri/aws/README.md

 resize_inst_vol gigabytes               # stops instance and resizes its root EBS volume
 </pre>

+<p>SSH and SCP:</p>
 <pre>
 on_inst                                 # ssh to the instance
 on_inst cmd args...                     # ssh to the instance and run "cmd args..." to_inst src dst                         # scp src file or directory from this PC to dst on the instance fm_inst src dst                         # scp src file or directory from instance to dst on this PC
 </pre>

+<p>Snapshots:</p>
 <pre>
 snapshot_inst                           # take a snapshot of the instance's root volume (for backups) vol_snapshot                            # get snapshot-nnn id of most recent snapshot for instance's root volume vol_snapshots                           # get snapshot-nnn ids of all snapshots for instance's root volume image_snapshot_inst                     # take a snapshot and create an ami-nnn launchable image from it owner_image                             # get ami-nnn id of most recently created image owner_images                            # get ami-nnn ids of all created images
+</pre>

-# Note that snapshots do not consume extra space.
+<p>Note that snapshots do not consume extra space.
 Amazon implements them using
-# copy-on-write, so new space is allocated only when blocks are
-# changed in one of the volumes (snapshot or other).
+copy-on-write, so new space is allocated only when blocks are changed in one of the volumes (snapshot or other).</p>

-</pre>

 <p>
 Create 1 on-demand instance using master instance type, etc.  Note that